alaprisk/ToDo_App/README5.md

 -TASKS in ToDo App can have any of 3 priorities : High, Med , Low.<br>
 -List is displayed in sorted order of priorities (High to Low)<br>
--Each task when created has a Due date to be the Next Day and Priority set to "Med", the user has to click & edit to change the text / modify due date / repriortize the task.
+-Each task when created has a Due date to be the "Next Day" and Priority set to "Med", the user has to click & edit to change the text / modify due date / repriortize the task.

 Issues:<br>